Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Fish Anywhere With Water](https://www.nexusmods.com/skyrimspecialedition/mods/60915) - Fish anywhere as long you are facing a nearby body of water.

 - [Immersive Patrols SE](https://www.nexusmods.com/skyrimspecialedition/mods/718) - Adds a reasonable amount of Stormcloak, Thalmor, Imperial and Dawnguard patrols to Skyrim and a few Skaal, Reaver and Riekling "patrols" to Solstheim

-- [Instincts - Animal Taming in Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/63224) - Instincts enables the player to tame wild animals.
-Tamed animals will accompany the player and carry items or fight for the player

 - [Khajiits Steal Too](https://www.nexusmods.com/skyrimspecialedition/mods/18231) - Khajiit Caravans will now accept your stolen goods as purchase